 Defined contribution plan.
 The Company has a savings and investment plan (the "401k Plan") covering substantially all U.S. employees.
 Company contributions are based upon the level of employee contributions, up to a maximum of 4% of the employee's eligible salary, subject to an annual maximum.
-For 2012, the maximum match was \$6,800.
-In addition, the Company, in its discretion, may also contribute at least 1% of an employee's base compensation, subject to an IRS annual limitation, which was \$2,500 for 2012.
-Amounts expensed in connection with the 401k Plan totaled \$14.2 million, \$15.9 million, and \$14.6 million, in 2012, 2011, and 2010, respectively.
+For 2013, the maximum match was \$7,000.
+Amounts expensed in connection with the 401k Plan totaled \$15.8 million, \$14.2 million, and \$15.9 million, in 2013, 2012, and 2011, respectively.

 Deferred compensation plan.
 The Company has a supplemental deferred compensation plan for the benefit of certain highly compensated officers, managers and other key employees, which is structured as a rabbi trust.
 The plan's investment assets are classified in Other assets on the Consolidated Balance Sheets at fair value.
-The value of these assets was \$27.8 million and \$25.1 million at December 31, 2012 and 2011, respectively (see Note 12 - Fair Value Disclosures for fair value information).
-The corresponding deferred compensation liability of \$31.3 million and \$28.1 million at December 31, 2012 and 2011, respectively, is carried at fair value, and is adjusted with a corresponding charge or credit to compensation cost to reflect the fair value of the amount owed to the employees which is classified in Other liabilities on the Consolidated Balance Sheets.
-Total compensation expense recognized for the plan was \$0.4 million in 2012, \$0.3 million in 2011, and zero in 2010.
+The value of these assets was \$32.6 million and \$27.8 million at December 31, 2013 and 2012, respectively (see Note 12 - Fair Value Disclosures for fair value information).
+The corresponding deferred compensation liability of \$36.4 million and \$31.3 million at December 31, 2013 and 2012, respectively, is carried at fair value, and is adjusted with a corresponding charge or credit to compensation cost to reflect the fair value of the amount owed to the employees which is classified in Other liabilities on the Consolidated Balance Sheets.
+Total compensation expense recognized for the plan was \$0.4 million in both 2013 and 2012 and \$0.3 million in 2011.